raphaelweis/TurboMail/README.md

   <!--toc:end-->

 TurboMail is a school project conducted by Sam Barthazon and Raphaël Weis.
-We are taking our first course on web developpement, and are hoping to build our first fully functionnal Web Application with this project.
+We are taking our first course on web development, and are hoping to build our first fully functionnal Web Application with this project.

 ## Vision